pranavxiyer/CS337-proj3/README.md

 5. Run recipe asistant:
    `python terminal_recipe_transformer.py`

 When prompted, enter the AllRecipes URL.
 Then, select the transformation by entering the number corresponding to the transformation.
 The terminal will show the names of the .txt files that are exported, and they will appear in the root directory.
+There will be two .txt files generated, one for the original recipe, and another for the transformed recipe.
+Our demo video shows specifics of each transformation.

+# Transformations that we implemented:

+Required:

+- to and from vegetarian
+- to and from healthy
+- to Indian-style cuisine

+Optional:

+- double the amount or cut it by half
+- lactose free